sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 Now that’s a big improvement over the initial version.
 I’ve also renamed the `idsArrayObj` variable, because “array object” doesn’t make any sense to me.

-The next step would be out of the scope of this chapter: the code inside `// 70 lines of code` mutates the `fullRecordsArray`, see the [Avoid mutation](#avoid-mutation) chapter below to learn why mutations aren’t good and how to avoid them.
+The next step would be out of the scope of this chapter: the code inside the `// 70 lines of code` mutates the `fullRecordsArray`.
+I usually try to avoid mutation, especially for variables with such a long lifespan.

+I> We talk about mutations in the [Avoid mutation](#no-mutation) chapter.

 Here’s another example: